moliver28/research-handbook/content/handbook/support/readiness/operations/docs/policies/enable_us_gov_support.md

 Mailgun indicating the request was not able to be processed (indicating the checks it did not pass).

-Should It not fail any of those checks, an issue is then created within our [issue tracker](https://gitlab.com/gitlab-com/support/support-ops/support-ops-project) for us to work.
+If all checks pass, an issue is then created within our [issue tracker](https://gitlab.com/gitlab-com/support/support-ops/support-ops-project) for us to work.